Sermon for the First Sunday of Advent

 Because he knew that faith is not just about eternity.

-He knew faith shapes life in the here and now – today.
+He understood that faith shapes life in the here and now – today.

 That we are not depriving ourselves by living in faith,

-not losing out on something better in this life, by believing in Christ.
+not losing out on something better in this life, by living it out true to Christ.

 Because living in hope and faith is transformational.